wso2/docs-ob-toolkit-cds/en/docs/learn/pushed-authorization-endpoint.md

-The pushed authorization request endpoint is an HTTP API at the authorization server that accepts HTTP "POST" requests with parameters in the HTTP request message body using the "application/x- www-form-urlencoded" format.
+The Pushed Authorization Request (PAR) endpoint is an HTTP API at the authorization server.
+This endpoint accepts **HTTP POST** requests with parameters in the HTTP request message body using the `application/x- www-form-urlencoded` format.

-Unlike in the Authorisation endpoint, in the Pushed Authorisation endpoint, Data Recipients pushes authorisation details directly to the authorisation server and obtains a reference.
-The Data Recipients obtain `request_uri` which is a reference to the authentication and authorization details sent in the pushed authorization request.
+Unlike in the Authorization endpoint, in the Pushed Authorization endpoint, Data Recipients pushes authorisation details directly to the authorisation server and obtain a reference.
+The Data Recipients obtain `request_uri`, which is a reference to the authentication and authorization details sent in the pushed authorization request.
 Thereby, it prevents:

    - Intruders from intercepting the authorisation information sent in the `request_object`.
    - Authorisation request calls becoming large with the authorisation details signed in the JWT.

-###PAR endpoint
+##PAR endpoint

 Upon successful invocation of the `/par` endpoint, Data Recipients will receive a `request_uri` value with an expiration time.
 Therefore, the reference is only valid until the expiration time for the subsequent authorization invocation.

-Given below is a sample request and a response:
+Given below are sample request and response:

 ``` tab="Request"
 curl --location --request POST 'https://localhost:8243/par' \